 Thorns and Early Mayhem Inspired Teloch’s Riffs On “Esoteric Warfare”

 Three years after joining Norwegian black metal progenitors, Mayhem, Teloch put his first notes on wax.
 Emulating the sinister sounds by previous six-string surgeons Blasphemer and Eurynomous is no small task and Teloch admits his first show was a bit bumpy, but the former Gorgoroth live member found his footing writing the riffs for “Esoteric Warfare.”
-After getting off "their juicy asses," mainstays Hellhammer, Necrobutcher and Attila (back for third recording) joined Teloch to create another an album built on speed and experimental dissonance.
+After getting off "their juicy asses," mainstays Hellhammer, Necrobutcher and Attila (back for third recording) joined Teloch to create another album built on speed and experiential dissonance.
 In the following interview, Teloch recalls his inspiration writing the album and the larger cast involved in its creation.
 Additionally, he discusses making another Nidingr album.

 Rex_84: First of all, what influenced your stage name?
 What does it translate to, if anything, in English?

 Teloch: Well, my real name is Morten, so I just played around that, Morten-Morte-Muerte-Death.
 And my good friend Dirge Rep found the Enochian word for death to me.
 Voila, nothing more magical than that.

 Rex_84: How did the band handle writing and recording "Esoteric Warfare?"
 Did you rehearse much before going into the studio?